JCheney20/UWC_SE_2025/application/docs/02 - Project Structure.md

 # Project Structure

-This document outlines the structure of the UniRide frontend project (as of 2025-10-04).
+This document outlines the structure of the UniRide application project (as of 2025-10-04).

 ## Root Directory